 Recipe rē•spin: Raspberry and Dark Chocolate Brownies

 One of our favorite (and best) ways to express our love is through our passion for food!
-So today, we are sharing a classic dessert with a modern kyoord twist.
-Our Raspberry and Dark Choc Chip Brownies are delicious, rich, and full of flavor, thanks to our not-so-secret ingredient… Olive oil!
+So today, we are sharing a classic dessert with a modern kyoord rē•spin.
+These raspberry and dark choc chip brownies are delicious, rich, and flavorful, thanks to a not-so-secret ingredient… olive oil!

 There are a few things that we look for in a good brownie – all of which this recipe provides.
 First, they must have a rich chocolate flavor: crispy edges and a gooey fudge middle.
 The raspberries in this recipe add another dimension of flavor—a delightful savory relief.
 The refreshing raspberry notes cut through the rich brownie with a puckering punch.

 This recipe is decadently sweet and can easily become dairy-free/vegan by substituting the chocolate chunks with dairy-free alternatives.
 When making these brownies at home, choosing high-quality olive oil is one of the most important things.
 The result will be a delicious dessert, leaving any sweet-tooth drooling and wanting more.

 - ½ cup premium olive oil like The Governor